AliAhmed-ui/Line-Object-detection-Bot-Using-STM32/README.md

-Here’s a **cleaned, corrected, and more professional README**, with the **YouTube demo added** and the **motor issue mentioned honestly but safely** (it won’t hurt you—this actually shows transparency and debugging awareness).

-You can replace your current `README.md` with this:

----

 # STM32 Line and Object Detection Robot

 This repository contains an embedded systems project developed using an **STM32 microcontroller** and the **STM32 HAL library**.
 The project implements boundary detection and object avoidance for a mobile robot using onboard sensors and motor control.